Colitis can have numerous causes, from infection to inflammatory bowel disease, drug interactions, and allergic reactions.

 - keep track of and avoid foods that trigger or worsen your symptoms

-- eat smaller, more frequent meals throughout the day
+- consider eating smaller, more frequent meals throughout the day

 - avoid foods that increase stool output, such as caffeine and raw fruits and vegetables

-- stop smoking; this can be difficult, but a doctor can help you create a plan that’s right for you
+- if you smoke, consider quitting; a doctor can help you create a plan that’s right for you

 Surgery may be recommended if other treatments aren’t able to relieve your symptoms or if you have severe damage to your colon.

 Chronic diarrhea, severe abdominal pain, or blood in your stool should be evaluated by a doctor.
 Severe abdominal pain that comes on suddenly and makes it difficult for you to get comfortable may be a sign of a serious condition that requires emergency medical treatment.

 The symptoms of colitis can cause discomfort that impacts your quality of life.
 There are treatment options that can help.
 Speak with your doctor to find out the best way to treat your symptoms.